 Treating prostate cancer may be heavy on your mind, but what will work for each person is different.
 Fortunately, there's usually time to talk to your doctor and discuss your options before jumping into any decisions.

 Before choosing a treatment option, take time to carefully think about the things that are most important to you.
 Each treatment comes with some sort of side effect, so understanding each treatment and any risks are critical.
-Asking some necessary questions and reviewing the options below with your doctor will help you to make the right decisions for yourself.
+Asking some necessary questions and reviewing the options with your doctor will help you to make the right decisions for yourself.